Accenture/openathon-2019-angular/lab-06/README.md

 > **_Side Note:_** There are a lot of concepts from the observable pattern in this snippet.
 We only explain the necessary information.

 When an action is launched the effects are listening as we already said.
-The *Effect* annotation of *ngrx* is in charged of inform of this to the store.
+The *Effect* annotation of *ngrx* is in charge of inform of this to the store.
 So the action comes to this effect and first the effect check if the actions are of the *GET_FILTERED_EVENTS* type.
-If so, it means that a http request of this type is launched from somewhere in the app and this effect can act.
+If so, it means that a HTTP request of this type is launched from somewhere in the app and this effect can act.

 The action, as we already should know, is an observable, that is, a stream of data and we have to manage this with the RxJs library and pipe it (*this.actions$.pipe*) to apply the different operators and methods from this library.

-First, we use *switchMap* operator to get the last stream of data (this operator stops the last data stream and get the new data stream since that we could have some chain request if for example the user does click continuously).
+First, we use *switchMap* operator to get the last stream of data (this operator stops the last data stream and get the new data stream since that we could have some chain request if for example, the user does click continuously).
 We manage this data stream with a function.
 The function argument filter is the filter that the action will contain (we will see it in the calling method).
 We pass the filter *payload* to the *getFilteredEvents* method of the *eventService* since we know for sure that the intention with this method is calling to the API (remember that we already have seen before this method of the *event.service.ts* service).

 After that, we pipe the result to manage again.
 With *map* basically, we're getting a data string and transform it in other (is the same concept like the array map or collection map but with streams).
 If the *getFilteredEvents* method return data, this is a success and we launch a new action *GET_FILTERED_EVENTS_SUCCESS* with the result as payload (remember that an action is an object with *type* and *payload* properties).
 If the result is an error, we manage this whit *catchError* operator to launch the *GET_FILTERED_EVENTS_ERROR* action with the error as *payload*.

 Please, note an important concept at this point.
 We're returning new actions (with data) not data at all.
-It's important to understand that the effects don't ever touch the data/state, only the store change the state (this is the mantra "*only the store changes the state*") and therefore the effects launch more actions to communicate the results to the store.
+It's important to understand that the effects don't ever touch the data/state, only the store changes the state (this is the mantra "*only the store changes the state*") and therefore the effects launch more actions to communicate the results to the store.
 If you remember the reducer component of the layout, we already are managing the data/state from these actions (success and error).

 > **_Side Note:_** Note that we are using <a target="_blank" href="https://www.freecodecamp.org/news/js-diabetes-and-understanding-syntax-sugar-5de249ee9ebc/">syntactic sugar</a> form ES6 version of Javascript.
 In the *switchMap* operator we are returning the function result directly without the needed for the "return" word.
 And in the *map* operator we are launching a new action with an action object without the need of the same word by wrapping the object in parentheses.